roberthowton/academic-kickstart/content/course/color/_index.md

 +++
-title = "The Problem of the Criterion"
+title = "Philosophy of Perception: Color and Color Vision"

 date = 2018-12-02T10:23:40+03:00